kubernetes/enhancements/keps/sig-apps/3328-add-queueName-to-jobSpec/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->
-This KEP aims to add a new field `queueName` to the spec of Job which helps unifying the queue API in Job.
+This KEP aims to add a new field `queueName` to the Job spec that out-of-tree queue controllers can use to do job queueing.

 ## Motivation